Weapons

 The film opens with a child's voice-over narrating the inexplicable disappearance of 17 out of 18 students from a classroom at 2:17 AM.
 Only Alex (Cary Christopher) remained.
 He and teacher Justine (Garner) are interviewed, attempting to understand the event.
 Parents, led by Archer (Brolin), express their grief at a town hall.
 The story is then told in chapters, each from a different character's perspective.

-Things get together and are explained through Alex.
+There are major reveals through Alex's story.
 He lives with his parents, played by Whitmer Thomas and Callie Schuttera.
-There is something else that I’ll leave out as I don’t want to give anything away.
+I'll avoid spoilers, but they're visited by his mother's aunt, Gladys (Amy Madigan).
 What I will say is that we see people acting out of their normal.
-They’re crazy with a rage they might not be able to control.
+They're crazy with a rage they might not be able to control.

 Another element of the story that works for me is now being a parent.
 There is something terrifying about having the children just disappear.
 The parents want a reason.
 Archer and others blame Justine.
 There is logic there.
 The problem is that there isn't any evidence.
 Another logical route is Alex, the only student who isn't missing.
 The problem is that he is interviewed and the police don't get anything.
 The fact that all his classmates disappear on the same night with no other elements connecting is terrifying.
 That is something to give credit to here.